Daniel Radcliffe: Early life and education

 Radcliffe was educated at three private schools for boys in London: Redcliffe School, Sussex House School, and the City of London School.
-After the release of the first Harry Potter film, attending school proved difficult for him as some fellow pupils became hostile, though he states that they were just trying to "have a crack at the kid that plays Harry Potter" rather than acting out of jealousy.
+After the release of the first Harry Potter film, attending school proved difficult for him as some fellow pupils became hostile, though he states they were just trying to "have a crack at the kid that plays Harry Potter" rather than acting out of jealousy.
 As his acting career began to consume his schedule, he continued his education through on-set tutors.
 He has admitted to not being a very good student, considering school useless and finding the work "really difficult".
 He achieved A grades in the three AS level exams that he took in 2006, but decided to take a break from education and did not attend university.
-Part of his reasoning was that he already knew he wanted to be an actor and screenwriter, and that it would be difficult to have a normal college experience.
+Part of his reasoning was he already knew he wanted to be an actor and screenwriter, and it would be difficult to have a normal university experience.